-Photography and Videography are two of the most important things to get right for a wedding as once the cake has been eaten, the venue has been cleared and the dress dry cleaned and hung up, they are the only ways you will have to remember your day.
+Photography and Videography are two of the most important things to get right for a wedding as once the cake has been eaten, the wedding venue has been cleared and the dress dry cleaned and hung up, they are the only ways you will have to remember your day.
 Get it right, and you will adorn your walls with the pictures and cherish them forever.
 Get it wrong, and it will be one of your biggest regrets as you cannot replay the day at a later date.
+Below are some top tips on how to get your wedding photography just right!

 Wedding photography comes in many different styles, if you think of other weddings you have been to — was the photographer quietly working in the background to get more of a photojournalistic approach, or in the forefront trying to pose people and directing the bride and groom throughout the day for photographs?
 Be sure to check out many photographers websites and get an eye on different styles then decide on the right one for you.
 Wedding forums are great for inspiration and also finding out straight from other couples what they thought of their photography style.